eeeps/visual-acuity-on-the-web/README.md

 Well then who in the **HECK** are all of these 2x and 3x and 4x devices for?
 Why would we *ever* want to send a 3x image to anybody??

-As ever: it's complicated.

-## 20/20: not great
+Well!
+First of all,

+### 20/20 is not that great, actually.

-Remember when I said that the Snellen chart is from 1862?
+Remember when I said that the Snellen chart was invented in 1862?
 Turns out, science has come to a more-sophisticated understanding of "normal" visual acuity, over the last 158 years.

-For starters, we have a pretty good understanding of the mechanics of the eye, and we’re a lot better at identifying (and fixing!) eye problems.
+For starters, we have a pretty good understanding of the mechanics of the eye, and we’re a lot better at identifying (and correcting!) eye problems.
 And so: when figuring out what sort of visual abilities count as "normal," we can better leave aside all of the folks with diagnosable problems.
 This raises the bar.

+So–what's “normal?”

-So–what's normal?
-Well here's a chart from a 199x study, which measured the visual acuity of a hundred and seven 17-18 year olds.
+Let's first look at this chart, from a 199x study by Elliott et alTODO VERIFY, which measured the visual acuity of a bunch of 17-18 year olds.

 [image]

-Note that scientists have decided that Snellen numbers are rather inconvenient for math-ing around with so they have invented a metric called "LogMAR" which is basically "Snellen but make it one number instead of two and give it some nice math-y properties while you're at it"; I have marked a few Snellen number equivalents on the chart to give you a hopefully-more-intuitive frame of reference.
+Note: scientists have decided that Snellen numbers are rather inconvenient for math-ing around with so they have invented a metric called "LogMAR" which is basically "Snellen but make it one number instead of two and give it some nice math-y properties while you're at it"; I have marked a few Snellen number equivalents on the chart to give you a hopefully-more-intuitive frame of reference.

 A large majority of these kids have better than 20/20 vision.
-In fact, the median teen here has _20/14 vision_.
+In fact, the median teen here clocked _20/14 vision_.

 What does that mean for the web?

 [image - x numbers]

-Here, instead of marking up the chart with snellen numberes, I've marked it up with "the maximum density that would be useful to a person with this visual acuity".
-TL;DR: all of these teens could see **~1x**.
+Here, instead of marking up the chart with Snellen numbers, I've marked it up with "the maximum density that’s resolvable by people with this level of visual acuity".
+TL;DR: all of these teens could see better than **~1x**.
 The median teen could see **1.76x**.
 The highest-acuity kids topped out at about **2.5x**.

+Ok, so 1.76x isn't The Answer: is **2.5x The Answer??**

+No!
+Let's 😎 continue to complicate 😎.

-## Getting old: also not great!
+### Getting old: also not great!

-Now, before we take too much away from those numbers, we should understand something else: the most important variable that predicts a person's visual acuity is their age.
-In that same study, the authors kindly included the following chart, which plotted their median result (circled) with a bunch of other median results from a bunch of other studies, charted and separated by age.
+For better or worse, we're not all 17.
+And the most important variable for predicting a person's visual acuity is their age.
+In that same study, Olssen et allTODO kindly included the following chart, which plotted their median result (circled) with a bunch of other median results from a bunch of other studies, charted and separated by age.

+[chart with logmar/snellen]

-As with so much in life: as babies, our vision is terrible.
+When we're babies, our vision is terrible.
 As we mature, it *rapidly* improves until our mid-to-late-twenties.
 And then, the rest of life is a long, slow decline.

-Again: what does it mean for the web?
+What does this mean for the web?
+Here's the same chart marked up with

+1. Max-useful-densities
+2. The [first, second, and third standard deviations](https://en.wikipedia.org/wiki/68–95–99.7_rule) from a couple of the studies.

 [chart with x numbers]

-Here's the same chart marked up with max-useful-densities.
-I've also drawn bars around the original datapoint showing the full range of results from their study.

-Ok, now we're getting somewhere.
+Ok, wow, now we're getting somewhere.
 It looks kinda like 3x screens might be useful for some outliers in their mid-to-late twenties.
 And for the median person, of any age: 2x is enough.

-Now _that_ is a catchy takeaway.
-Contrarian!
-Actionable!
-Tweetable!!
-Unfortunately,

-## It's complicated

-I promised answers.
-And we've started to sketch out some meaty ones!
-But if you were hoping for _easy_ answers, well – my apologies for the rest of the article.
+Is 2x good enough for most people!?

+Nah.

-### CSS pixels, again
+### CSS pixels are slippery fish

-The first and most important complication to all of this is: it's all based on _reference pixels_.
-Which are no more than a polite suggestion; browsers can do what ever they dang well please, when the decide how big to make CSS pixels.

-So, what do some real ones do?
-Here's a chart:

-[chart]

-### Viewing distances

-### Content and viewing contexts

-## Measurable costs and benefits
+The most important reason you that should not tweet out "2x is good enough for most people, says internet expert Eric Portis" is this: the analysis that got us to that conclusion assumed CSS pixels were (basically) reference pixels, which is to say: *constant*; in fact, they are *quite variable*.
+They vary from device to device, user to user, and even moment to moment.

+In order to figure out the visual angle that `1px` subtends on a viewer’s eye, we need three things:

+1. The physical size of the hardware pixels (aka the **[device pixel pitch](https://en.wikipedia.org/wiki/Dot_pitch)**.
+The device manufacturer controls this; it is fixed per device.
+2. The **display density** (aka the `window.devicePixelRatio`).
+Browsers set the default, and the CSS Working Group has politely suggested that they all aim for the reference pixel, when doing so.
+But browsers can set it to whatever, so this definitely varies from device to device.
+And then users control the zoom level, which modulates the default, and varies per user and session.

+We combine those two to get a **CSS pixel pitch**.
+And then, into this already-variable mix, we add:

+3. The user’s **viewing distance**.
+Browser vendors might have some idea of what this will be, generally, when they set the default CSS pixel pitch.
+But users are the ones in control, and viewing distance varies from person to person and moment to moment, for all kinds of reasons.

+Let's name a couple.

+First, people pick viewing distances depending on visual capabilities.
+This can take at least two forms, with opposite effects:

+1. People with low acuity can "zoom in" in two ways: by setting the browser zoom level, and also by just _getting closer to the screen_.
+Most folks do both of these things, in some combination.
+2. Like death and taxes, [Presbyopia](https://en.wikipedia.org/wiki/Presbyopia) comes for us all.

+> A 15-year-old can focus as close as 3 inches.
+At age 32 the near point averages 4.5 inches; at 40 it is 10 inches; at 50 it is 20 inches; at 60 it reaches about 39 inches.
+At around the age of 40, many people with otherwise adequate vision begin to hold reading material farther and farther from their eyes until their “arms get too short”.
+They then require reading glasses.

+—Dennis R. Ankrum, Viewing Angle And Distance In Computer Workstations

+TL;DR sometimes impaired vision makes us hold screens closer; sometimes it makes us hold them further away.

+Another reason that people

+### Another variable: contrast

+## So: It Depends

+As ever, The Answer is "It Depends".
+All of life is a game of tradeoffs, no?
+But at least now you're thinking about costs and can *estimate benefits*.

 ### One success story